 Exam access arrangements – getting the support you are entitled to.

-Dyslexia Positive practitioners are accredited to complete the forms which students at school and college need when they request extra help in exams.
+Most specialist dyslexia assessors are accredited to complete the forms which students at school and college need when they request extra help in exams.
 This process is called applying for access arrangements They give students the conditions they are entitled to under the Equality Act 2010, so they can succeed as well as anyone else.

 The sort of access arrangements can include: